nammayatri/namma-dsl/README.md

 - Beam tables are not created for this types.
 - `fromTType` must be mentioned for complex types excluding enums.
 - These are generally enums and small types which are used in the main Data type.
-- To make Enum use `enum` keyword and to derive use `derive` keyword.
+- To make Enum use `enum` keyword.
+- To derive use `derive` keyword.
 Most of the required deriving are already included but if any extra required user can add using it.
+- To override default derives use `derive'` keyword.
 - To make newtype or type instead of data use `recordType: NewType | Data (Default) | Type`
   Examples:
   ```yaml